kartikeyasoft/Magic-Hub-2Tier/README.md

 - Backend API test:
   `curl http://<backend-ip>:5000/api/todos` should return JSON.
 - Frontend web page: shows the **Server Magic Input Hub** UI with 5 default spells.

----

-Now you have a complete, copy‑paste ready project with **clear, step‑by‑step** execution.
-All files are exactly as requested.